medic/cht-docs/content/en/apps/guides/data/analytics/production.md

   port: "443"
   secure: "true"
 ```
 - Configure the CouchDB instance to be replicated in the `values.yaml` file.
-For the host use the CouchDB host URL used to plublicy access the instance and for the password use the password associated with the user set above.
+For the host use the CouchDB host URL used to publicly access the instance and for the password use the password associated with the user set above.
 ```
 couchdbs:
   - host: "host1.cht-core.test"